Filed Under SEO

 Compare that to this search made on Google: “coronavirus tracker.”
 You can see Bring’s tracker is nowhere to be found.
 In fact, you’ll see a mix of headlines that include “coronavirus” and “COVID-19” in the results on the first page.
 These are the results that are getting significantly more visibility than the results shown on the screenshot above.

 The examples above show that an SEO’er or a publisher needs to include both “COVID-19” and “coronavirus” in their content if they want to rank anywhere near the first page of Google.
 As it currently stands, these terms are considered synonymous, therefore you may want to think about adding content on your article explaining the difference between the terms.
+For more guidance on navigating these rough waters with your digital marketing plan, learn more here.

 Amidst these unprecedented times, digital marketing and SEO are becoming more and more relevant as a means to help facilitate a high demand for accurate information related to our circumstances.
 But it goes without saying, the true heroes during these times are the people on the front lines.
 The doctors, nurses, grocery store workers, and other service & healthcare workers alike are the ones who need our support the most.
 Just remember, it is incumbent on SEO’ers to publish as accurate information as possible for the people who need it the most.